-Broken bone cases are often simpler than other types of personal injury claims because of the indisputable nature of the injury.
+Broken bone cases are often much simpler than other types of personal injury claims because of the indisputable nature of the injury.
 For example, the legal process typically does not have to include an expert medical witness to prove that the injuries exist, while a case involving a soft tissue injury might.
-One can see a bone fracture in black and white on a medical x-ray.
-X-rays are often all it takes to prove the existence of the injury.
+It is easy to see a bone fracture in black and white on a medical X-ray.
+X-rays are often all it takes to prove the existence of an injury.
 Medical bills, pay stubs, and receipts can prove related economic losses.
-It is negotiating the non-economic damages that takes help from an attorney.
+It is negotiating the non-economic damages that requires the help of a personal injury attorney.

 There are many factors that could impact your bone fracture lawsuit.
 Prior injuries or conditions, for example, could make it easier for the defense to argue contributory negligence.
-The defense attorney will evaluate the plaintiff’s hobbies, health, traits, and more in an effort to argue against a fair settlement or jury verdict.
-It’s important to fight back against the defense with an aggressive lawyer.
-The attorney you choose to represent you can make all the difference in how non-economic damage negotiations work out in a bone fracture case.
+The defense attorney will evaluate the plaintiff’s hobbies, health, physical traits, and more in an effort to argue against a fair settlement or jury verdict.
+It’s important to fight back with an aggressive personal injury lawyer.
+The attorney you choose to represent you can make all the difference in how non-economic damage negotiations work in a bone fracture case.
 Clients choose us because we have an unparalleled record of success and a reputation for excellence.

 In our decades of legal experience, Murphy, Falcon & Murphy has helped clients with broken bones from a wide array of accidents.
 Any circumstance that exerts more pressure or force on the bone than the bone can withstand could result in a fracture.
-Our Baltimore car accident attorneys can help you if you break a limb in an accident.
-We can also help in the event of a crushing a bone injury in a piece of equipment at work, falling and splintering the bone in your wrist or hip, or an infant suffering a broken bone from misuse of birth-assisting tools are all examples of cases we might handle.
+Our Baltimore car accident attorneys can help you if you break a limb in an auto accident.
+We can also help in the event of a crushing bone injury due to a piece of equipment at work.
+Falling and splintering the bone in your wrist or hip or an infant suffering a broken bone from misuse of birth-assisting tools are both examples of cases that we might handle.

-An vehicle, workplace or construction site accident, slip and fall, defective product, sports injury, medical malpractice – whatever the case, call our lawyers for a free consultation about your broken bone injury.
-You could be eligible for recovery for damages such as your hospital bills, missed wages, and pain and suffering.
-With our lawyers by your side, you can enter into insurance negotiations with confidence, and come out with maximum compensation.
-We are trial lawyers ready to go to court if that’s what’s necessary for fair recovery.
+No matter whether you suffered a broken bone due to a vehicular accident, workplace or construction site accident, slip and fall, defective products, sports injury or medical malpractice, be sure to call our lawyers for a free consultation about your broken bone injury.
+You could be eligible for damages such as your hospital bills, lost wages, and pain and suffering.
+With our personal injury lawyers by your side, you can enter into insurance negotiations with confidence and come out with maximum compensation.
+We are trial lawyers ready to go to court if that’s what’s necessary for a fair recovery.
 Contact us for your free consultation today.